 So how do you go about having an unplugged wedding ceremony?

 It’s very simple!
-Couples usually buy or make a nice looking sign, politely requesting that all cameras and phones be kept put away during the ceremony, which can be displayed near the entrance so that everyone sees it as they are walking in.
+Couples usually buy or make a nice looking wooden sign, politely requesting that all cameras and phones be kept put away during the ceremony, which can be displayed near the entrance so that everyone sees it as they are walking in.
 A simple Google search for "unplugged wedding sign" will yield hundreds of results from Etsy, Zazzle, and other online retailers.

 A note to this effect on your printed wedding programs is also a good idea.
-It’s also advisable to ask your officiant to make an announcement before the wedding begins.
+It’s also advisable to ask your officiant to make an announcement before the ceremony begins.
 In some cases, the church can play the "bad guy" (with good intentions, of course) in this situation, as some have rules that guests are not allowed to take photographs or video during the ceremony.
 In talking to wedding coordinators at churches that employ this restriction, their goal is twofold... first to minimize disruption and distraction in order to respect the sanctity of the religious ceremony, and secondly help protect the quality of the professional photography (and videography, if applicable) that the bride and groom have so much invested in (both financially, and emotionally).
 In most cases it's still left up to the couple to communicate these restrictions to their guests before the event.